tercen/developers_guide/source/getting-started_setup-tercen-studio.Rmd

 If you wish to develop __operators__ then you need to set up a development environment.

-If you are a regular programmer then you already have your environment.

-For __templates__ and __apps__ you do not need a development environment as Tercen contains all the features required to build them.

 ## Installing Tercen Studio {-}

 **1. Install docker-compose**